-The Malaghan Institute is undertaking a clinical study, funded by the Health Research Council, to explore the therapeutic potential of human hookworms.
+The Malaghan Institute has initiated a clinical programme, funded by the Health Research Council, to explore the therapeutic potential of human hookworms.
 Our aim is to ultimately find better treatment options for a range of inflammatory and autoimmune diseases, including coeliac, asthma, allergy, MS and inflammatory bowel disease.

 The Malaghan Institute is collaborating with the University of Otago to undergo a benchmark clinical study of human hookworms in healthy individuals.
-The study, which has met strict regulatory and safety requirements, aims to investigate how these worms alter the human immune system and whether this has potential therapeutic benefit.
-The study also aims to to establish a safe, regulated human hookworm model for future use.
+The programme, which has met strict regulatory and safety requirements, aims to investigate how these worms alter the human immune system and whether this has potential therapeutic benefit.

 Why are we interested in hookworms?